These individuals influenced my artistic and intellectual growth.

 Glacken taught and wrote about the relationship between culture and the environment.
-His book, Traces on the Rhodian Shore, is widely recognized as the most important environmental book written in the twentieth century.
+His book, Traces on the Rhodian Shore, is widely recognized as the most important environmental book published in the twentieth century.

-I have been aware for many years of the existence of a file box of Mr. Glacken’s unpublished manuscripts and wished I could explore its contents.
+I was aware for many years of the existence of a file box containing Mr. Glacken’s unpublished manuscripts, and I wished I could explore its contents.
 In 2017 the University of Virginia Press published Genealogies of Environmentalism: the Lost Works of Clarence Glacken, based, in part on the contents of this file box.
-I preordered several copies and have given the book to many friends.
+I ordered several copies, and I have given copies to many friends.

-As I read, and reread, the book I find myself imagining discussions with its author as I discover connections between what he was thinking more than 50 years ago and what I am thinking about and working on now. [follow up with examples from art and planning e.g.., sensory experience of perception and environmental perception]
+As I read The Lost Works, I find myself imagining discussions with Mr. Glacken as I discover connections between what he was thinking about in the middle of the last century – cultural geography as the study of landscape as a cultural artifact, environmental perception, and what I am thinking about and working on now – art as mediated by the sensory experience of perception.